 Most counties also have an online Register of Deeds that can be searched to find the deed(s) to parcels.

-Below are links to some of the Register of Deeds and GIS websites for Western North Carolina counties.
+Below are some useful land survey links to some of the Register of Deeds and GIS websites for Western North Carolina counties.